Marie Eason Klatt - Canada- Secretary General

 College of Occupational Therapists of Ontario: General Practicing Registration

-Canadian Society of Hand Therapists: Member
+Canadian Society of Hand Therapists: Lifetime Member

-Canadian Association of Occupational Therapists: Individual Practicing Member
+Canadian Association of Occupational Therapists: Member

 Work Experience

-Professional Activities
+Professional Experience

-Marie served as the Canadian Delegate for IFSHT for 10 years and recently completed a three-year term as the IFSHT By-laws Committee Chair.
+Marie served as the Canadian Delegate for IFSHT for 10 years and completed a three-year term as the IFSHT By-laws Committee Chair.
 Marie served as President of the Canadian Society of Hand Therapists from 2017 – 2021.

-Publications and Presentations
+Publications

 Marie has presented both nationally and internationally at peer reviewed conferences in the areas of health practitioner education and hand /upper limb rehabilitation.